tuxrace/react-rekeep-app/README.md

    update('NAME', 'Alfred');
 ```
 ### Limitations
-Since we hook to access store data, rekeep can only be used inside a react component.
+Since we use hook to access store data, rekeep can only be used inside a react component.

+## Run locally
+- npm install
+- npm install --save lib/rekeep
+- npm start

+## Run test with coverage
+- npm run test -- --coverage

 ## License